The impact of ANZUS and SEATO on global politics

 The ANZUS Treaty and SEATO are two key alliances that have played a significant role in Australia's diplomatic history.

-The ANZUS Treaty, established in 1951 between Australia, New Zealand, and the United States, aimed to provide a mutual defense agreement within the Pacific region, spurred by concerns about the broader spread of communism.
+The ANZUS Treaty, established in 1951 between Australia, New Zealand, and the United States, aimed to provide a mutual defense agreement within the Pacific region.

-The SEATO agreement, signed in 1954 between Australia, France, New Zealand, Pakistan, the Philippines, Thailand, the United Kingdom, and the United States, sought to prevent the proliferation of communism in Southeast Asia.
+In a similar way, the SEATO agreement, signed in 1954 between Australia, France, New Zealand, Pakistan, the Philippines, Thailand, the United Kingdom, and the United States, sought to prevent the spread of communism in Southeast Asia.

 The ANZUS Treaty

-The ANZUS Treaty, signed on 1 September 1951, arose from the growing apprehension about the rise of communism, particularly following the communist takeover of China in 1949.
+The ANZUS Treaty, signed on 1 September 1951, arose from the growing apprehension about the rise of communism, particularly following the communist takeover of China in 1949 and the start of the Korean War in 1950.

 Although the treaty was not specifically formed as a response to a potential attack by the Soviet Union, it was intended to ensure peace and security within the Pacific region amidst the rising tensions.